-Prefabricated homes, factory-built houses, modular homes… the vocabulary surrounding this type of construction is very broad and increasing all the time due to the ever greater role they are playing in the real estate market.
-One of the great advantages of buying a prefab is the price, which is usually significantly lower than traditional buildings and doesn’t have the risk of cost overruns.
-But how much does a prefab cost?
+Prefabricated homes, factory-built houses, modular homes… the vocabulary surrounding this type of construction is very broad and increasing all the time due to the ever greater role they are playing in the real estate market across the world.
+This type of property is also increasingly popular in Spain, especially as people are seeking a lifestyle change as a consequence of the COVID-19 pandemic.
+One of the great advantages of buying a prefab home is the price, which is usually significantly lower than traditional buildings and doesn’t have the risk of cost overruns.
+But how much does a prefab cost in Spain in 2021?

-Just like traditional constructions and, generally speaking, any type of good, you can either spend thousands or millions depending on what you want, since you can customise the house to your taste and add all the extras you want.
+Just like traditional constructions and, generally speaking, any type of good build, you can either spend thousands or millions depending on what you want, since you can customise the house to your taste and add all the extras you want.

 For example, the firm estimates the price of a basic and functional prefab home at around 1,000 euro per square metre (93 euro per square foot) and warn that excessively cheap prices lower than this are normally due to semi-finished products (not including the costs of foundations, transport, etc.) and low quality.

-From a few thousand to anything you want to spend
+From a few thousand euros to anything you want to spend

 We've compiled a selection of several models of manufactured homes from different companies, built using various materials and in a range of sizes to help you decide what prefab home to buy.